···

 Choosing Without Certainty

-The decision often gets clearer when you stop comparing paths and start clarifying values.
+The choice often gets clearer when you stop comparing paths and start clarifying what drives each one.

 Rank Your Values